microsoft/aksworkshop/_entries/03-04 globalredundancy.md

 Your application needs to tolerate failure of an Azure region.
 You must take special care not to lose any data.

-1. Deploy a second ACS cluster
+1. Deploy a second Kubernetes cluster

 2. Implement a data replication solution for MongoDB or CosmosDB